 make thplt |& tee make_thplt.logwhile sh and ksh users should do

 make thplt 2>&1 | tee make_thplt.logCheck $WIND_DEV/$SYSTEM/$SYSTEM_CPU/bin to confirm that thplt.exe was created.

 make install_toolsThis copies the tools executables to $TOOLSROOT/$SYSTEM/$SYSTEM_CPU/bin.

 run.dat run.cgd run.mpc run.lis (if continuing from a previous solution) run.cfl (if continuing from a previous solution)The run.mpc file should have the following form:

-Users may also want to include a checkpoint
+Users might also want to include a checkpoint

 command in the above file so that the worker solutions are